 For each in-person day, students will have a defined schedule with clear start and end times similar to previous years.
-Bus transportation will be provided, parents may drop off/pick up their children, or students may drive as in previous years.
+Bus transportation will be provided or parents may drop off/pick up their children.
 School start and end times are subject to change due to transportation limitations.